 Canada and France have a long-standing, solid relationship based on a common history and language, shared values, and diversified cooperation on economic, social, political and security issues.
 The bilateral relationship is framed by the Enhanced Cooperation Agenda, a roadmap designed to foster concrete cooperation to ensure peace, security, sustainable development and prosperity.

 This partnership is underpinned by frequent high-level meetings on both sides of the Atlantic.
 Prime Minister Trudeau made a bilateral visit to France in November 2015, as part of his participation in COP21, the conference that led to the adoption of the Paris Agreement.
 President Hollande made a state visit to Canada in November 2014, including a trip to Western Canada, the first by a French president.
 Former prime minister Manuel Valls made an official visit to Canada in October 2016, and a dozen ministerial visits have taken place between the two countries since December 2015.
 Canada-France cooperation is also enriched by a constant exchange of ideas and information between Canadian and French parliamentarians, notably through the Canada-France Interparliamentary Association.

-Canada and France also have the opportunity to highlight the strength of their bilateral relationship during the numerous commemorative ceremonies of the First and Second World Wars.
+Canada and France also regularly have the opportunity to highlight the deep ties of their relationship during the numerous ceremonies commemorating the First and Second World Wars.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .